North Trenton, New Jersey: People

 In the first half of the 20th century, while most of Trenton was segregated or defined by distinct ethnic neighborhoods, North Trenton was one of the few sections of the city where blacks, and whites of all ethnic backgrounds, lived together.
 North Trenton was regarded as a middle-class 'melting pot' peopled by a vibrant professional class which formed an important economic and cultural foundation for the city.
 After World War One, North Trenton became a magnet for Polish and Sicilian immigrants.
 It simultaneously attracted a thriving African-American middle class.
 The northernmost end of Brunswick Avenue became the heart of a 'Little Poland' district, while Italian neighborhoods emerged just north of the Battle Monument.
 Spring Street and Pennington Avenue formed the core of a thriving African-American community made up of black professionals who formed a distinct middle-class community unique for that time.
 North Trenton's diverse catalog of residents also included Russians, Middle-Easterners, Jews, and Anglos of English and Scottish descent.
 In 1939, a government study recognized North Trenton as one of the most successful and harmonious 'integrated' urban areas in the country, and designated it as a 'model' of economic and social vitality.

 In the 1930s, many important African-Americans, such as baseball's Willie Mays, and the writer Harriet Lee, lived in North Trenton.
 Edna Cuthbert, an African-American clothing designer, operated a successful studio in North Trenton from 1922 to 1954, and made a name for herself as a stylist and designer for many black celebrities of that time, including the singer Lena Horne.
 African-American painters, poets, and writers organized the North Trenton Round-Table, an arts society that published its own journal and staged theatrical performances from the mid-1920s to the early 1950s.
 The actor, singer, and social activist Paul Robeson contributed to the Round Table for many years.

 An Italian Theater group, The Bond Street Society, was organized in 1928, along with several Italian musical societies.
 In 1930, the Fanzini School of Dance was organized in North Trenton, and functioned into the 1950s.
 Many of its students went on to become successful Broadway and Hollywood dancers.
 Several Polish and Yiddish arts and theater groups also thrived in North Trenton from the 1920s to the early 1960s.

-Samuel Alito, the late Supreme Court Justice of the United States, was born and raised in North Trenton, as was Norman Schwarzkopf, the commander of U.S. forces in the first Gulf War (1991).
+Samuel Alito, the Supreme Court Justice of the United States, was born and raised in North Trenton, as was Norman Schwarzkopf, the commander of U.S. forces in the first Gulf War (1991).